 After 15 km of pedalling on asphalt, you are in Păltiniș (1440m), a mountain resort in the Cindrel Mountains.
 From here, if you prefer mountain-biking, you can descend back to Gura Râului village on a dirt track through the woods (22km); otherwise, speed down the same road you have come up.

 The Apuseni Mountains

 Another popular circuit in the area leads to the secluded villages in the Piatra Cetii Reserve.
-A 7-km paved road climbs almost 500m from Poiana Gâldei hamlet to the one of Răicani.
+A 7km paved road climbs almost 500m from Poiana Gâldei hamlet to the one of Răicani.
 Then it continues for 2km on a contour line to Tecșești, a well-preserved traditional settlement with typical wooden houses roofed with hay.
-From there, a 10-km dirt track moderately descends to Intregalde village.
-You can stay overnight in a local homestay, or come back 10 km on asphalt where you have started the circuit.
+From there, a 10km dirt track moderately descends to Intregalde village.
+You can stay overnight in a local homestay, or come back 10km on asphalt to the start of the circuit.

 Feeling inspired?
 Check out our Adventures in Romania.